ever-co/ever-traduora/README.md

 ## 💡 What's New

-We released [Ever Gauzy Teams](https://github.com/ever-co/ever-gauzy-teams) platform for Work & Project Management.
+- 🔥🔥🔥 we just released [Ever Works](https://github.com/ever-works/ever-works) - An open agentic runtime that autonomously researches, ships, and maintains entire businesses, 24/7.
+Please grab it now from <https://github.com/ever-works/ever-works> and make it ⭐⭐⭐ on GitHub!
-Please check <https://github.com/ever-co/ever-gauzy-teams> and make it ⭐ on GitHub!
+- if you like Ever Traduora, you should also check [Ever Gauzy](https://github.com/ever-co/ever-gauzy) - Open Business Management Platform (ERP/CRM/HRM/ATS/PM).
+Please review <https://github.com/ever-co/ever-gauzy> and make it ⭐ on GitHub!
-It's built with React / ReactNative stack and connects to headless [Ever Gauzy Platform](https://github.com/ever-co/ever-gauzy) APIs.

 ## 🌟 What is it